ArweaveTeam/arweave-standards/2nd-layer/README.md

 - Custom Gateways
 - Native Apps that access the blockchain directly
-- Local proxies, caches, etc, that provide acccess to user apps
+- Local proxies, caches, etc, that provide access to user apps

 This is the most informal of the sections at this time